Build your Own Private cloud storage server with latest ownCloud 9

 Reason behind to Use ownCloud

-• ownCloud is open source based free tool that have not any limitations and make changes as you wish.
+• ownCloud is open source based free tool that have not any limitations and make changes as you wish and this means you have full control over your data, and you’re not relying on third-party providers.

 • Flexible secondary storage to provide data to store.